-Knowledge Criteri а Comprehension Criteria Application Criteria Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) K-1.
+К Knowledge Criteria Cor mprehension Crit eria Application Criteria Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) K-1.
 Identify the sender and the receiver.
 K-1.
 Label the stages of the communication cycle.
 K-1.
 Outline the communication cycle.
 A-1.
 Participate A-1.
 Participate in a A-1.
 Participate in a K-2.
 List the different contexts for communication.
 K-2.
 Match different scenarios to different contexts.
 K-2.
 Describe the consequences of adopting an inappropriate approach in different situations.
 C-1.
-Identify different barriers to communication within a given Health and Social Care scenario. different w barriers to o communication b within a given c Health and w Social Care a C-1.
-Explain ways to in a spontaneous one-to-one conversation in which you have a caring role, using basic competences. spontaneous one-to-one conversation in which you have a caring role, using basic verbal and non- verbal communication spontaneous one-to-one conversation in which you have a caring role, using advanced verbal and non- verbal communication K-3.
+Identify different barriers to communication within a given Health and Social Care scenario. different barriers to communication within a given Health and Social Care different ways to overcommunication within a given Health and Social Care ways to overcommunication within and Social Care Identify C-1.
+Describe i 9 0 1 1 in a spontaneous one-to-one conversation in which you have a caring role, using basic competences. spontaneous one-to-one conversation in which you have a caring role, using basic verbal and non- verbal communication spontaneous one-to-one conversation in which you have a caring role, using advanced verbal and non- verbal communication K-3.
 Name the forms of communication.
 K-3.
 Match the skills with the different forms of communication.
 K-3.
-Describe the different forms of communication, giving an example of a skill related to each form. ways to overcome barriers to communication within a Health and Social Care scenario. overcome barriers to communication with an individual with additional needs. skills. skills.
-A-2.
-Interact with the K-4.
+Describe the different forms of communication, giving an example of a skill related to each form. communication within a given Health and Social Care to overcome lication barriers to given communication und within a Health are and Social Care With an individual with skills.
+K-4.
 Mention the different roles in a group interaction.
 K-4.
 Name the basic competences that one should have to be able to communicate effectively in a group interaction.
 K-4.
-Describe the basic competences that one should have to be able to communicate effectively in a group interaction.
+Describe the basic competences that one should have to be able to communicate effectively in a group interaction. a presentation about a topic related to Health and Social Care.
 A-2.
-Prepare a presentation about a topic related to Health and Social Care.
-A-2.
 Deliver a presentation about a topic related to Health and Social Care. audience while delivering a presentation about a topic related to Health and Social Care.

-Subject Focus: Giving a proper handover in Health and Social Care situations

-Learning Outcome 2: Use communication skills to give proper handover.
+Subject Focus: Giving a proper handover in Health and Social Care situations Learning Outcome 2: Use communication skills to give proper handover.

 Knowledge Criteria Comprehension Criteria Application Criteria Assessment Assessment Assessment Assessment Assessment Assessment Assessment Assessment Assessment Criteria (MQF 1) Criteria (MQF 2) Criteria (MQF 3) Criteria (MQF 1) Criteria (MQF 2) Criteria (MQF 3) Criteria (MQF 1) Criteria (MQF 2) Criteria (MQF 3) K-5.
 Describe K-5.
 Define K-5.
 State why the A-3.
 Fill-in a A-3.
 Give a what a handover is consequences of checklist to give verbal handover A-3.
-Write a handover is in a important in a inadequate a handover to a to a Health and handover Health and Health and handover in a Health and Social Care Social Care Social Care Health and Social Care practitioner. report. environment. environment.
-Social Care practitioner. practicioner. environment.
+Write a handover is in a important in a inadequate a handover to a to a Health and handover Health and Health and handover in a Health and Social Care Social Care Social Care Health and Social Care report. environment. environment.
+Social Care practitioner. practitioner. environment.